hkaranjule77/Vehicle-Number-Recognition/README.md

 conda activate environment_name
 ```
-Change current working directory into cloned repository and excute the following command in `terminal/CMD` to install required libraries:
+Excute the following command in `terminal/CMD` to install required libraries:
 ```
 pip install -r requirements.txt
 ```
 # How to run?
+Change current working directory inside the repository and run the following command:
 Linux:
 ```
 python3 main.py